 Why Does a Male Hippopotamus Kill His Own Offspring?

-Think about it: after about 243 days of pregnancy, a mother hippo gives birth to her calf.
-But if the newborn is male, a brutal scenario begins to unfold.
-The father becomes the greatest threat to his own baby’s life!
+After a 243-day pregnancy, the mother hippo gives birth to her calf, a fact that might shock you.
+However, a brutal scenario unfolds if the newborn is male.
+Consequently, the father becomes the greatest threat to his own baby’s life.

 🔒 The Mother’s Anxiety and the Family’s Vigilance